Martin D. Ginsburg: Personal life and marriage

 Shortly after graduating from Cornell in 1954, Ginsburg married Ruth Bader on June 23.
 Ruth said she and Martin decided whatever profession they pursued, they would pursue it together.
 The couple chose law, and both studied at Harvard Law School.

+Ruth was famously a terrible cook, and Martin soon discovered that if he wanted to enjoy good food with his family, he would have to learn how to cook himself.
+Starting with the Escoffier Cookbook, Martin became an accomplished French chef in his own right.
+Ruth found herself expelled from the kitchen by her children who preferred the meals Marty would make to hers.

+Cooking also proved to be a shared common interest with Maureen Scalia, and established Martin as a welcome addition with the Supreme Court spouses.
+Martha-Ann Alito would compile many of the recipes Marty had shared over the years and publish Chef Supreme as a gift for Ruth on Martin's passing in 2010.
+Ruth loved the cookbook and asked that it be offered for sale through the court's gift shop.

-They are the parents of Jane Carol Ginsburg (born 1955), and James Steven Ginsburg (born 1965).
+Martin and Ruth are the parents of Jane Carol Ginsburg (born 1955), and James Steven Ginsburg (born 1965).
 Martin often told people how he did not make Law Review at Harvard, and Ruth did, sharing how he was proud of her successes, even when they were above his own.
-However, as he was also very successful in his career as a tax attorney, the couple enjoyed supporting one another and maintaining balance.
+However, as he was very successful in his career as a tax attorney, the couple enjoyed supporting one another and maintaining balance.
 Ginsburg was quoted as saying, "We had nearly two whole years far from school, far from career pressures and far from relatives, to learn about each other and begin to build a life."
 They thrived in their own domains.
 As his lighthearted self, Martin liked to say he was very lucky to have gotten in on an incredible journey by marrying Ruth, on her pathway to the Supreme Court.

 Death

-Martin David Ginsburg died from cancer on June 27, 2010 at the age of 78.
+Martin David Ginsburg died from testicular cancer on June 27, 2010, at the age of 78.
 As a US Army Reserve ROTC officer, he was buried at Arlington National Cemetery.
 Following her death from pancreatic cancer in 2020, Ruth Ginsburg was laid to rest in Arlington next to her husband.

 In popular culture

+Martin was an accomplished amateur chef and Martha-Ann Alito published Chef Supreme, a cookbook of many of the recipes he had shared over the years in 2011.
+It is offered for sale through the Supreme Court's gift shop.

 In the 2018 film On the Basis of Sex, a biography of Ruth Bader Ginsburg, Marty is portrayed by Armie Hammer, with Ruth played by Felicity Jones.